Featured Multiplayer

 UI/UX Design

-I played a large role in the final UI/UX for the feature as a whole, mainly with regard to the event select menu and UI flows getting to a multiplayer event, ensuring that players could quickly get all of the info they needed and get into a race with the minimal amount of button presses.
+I played a large role in the final UI/UX, mainly with regard to the event select menu and UI flows getting to a multiplayer event, ensuring that players could quickly get all of the info they needed and get into a race with the minimal amount of button presses.

 Event Select Menu